jalefkowit/Vagrant-Ansible-Wordpress/README.md

-# Throwaway WordPress VMs with Vagrant and Ansible
+# Easy WordPress VMs with Vagrant and Ansible

 This bundle of files automates the process of automatically creating and provisioning local virtual machines with a complete, running instance of WordPress.
 Such things are useful for local development and testing things like plugins and themes on a "clean" WordPress install.